intel-analytics/ipex-llm/python/ppml/example/fgboost_regression/fgboost-tutorial.md

 # the number of clients in this federated learning application
 clientNum: 2
 ```
+Note that we also set `fgBoostServerModelPath` which will be used in incremental training in [Section 3.4](#34-incremental-training)

 Then start the FL Server
 ```
 ./ppml/scripts/start-fl-server.sh